“Diversify your portfolio” has become the buzzword recently.

 Let us understand it with an example, if you own 500 different stocks, you have reduced the unsystematic risk, but at this stage, your portfolio does not have a good number of high-performance stocks.

-Most experts believe a portfolio diversification strategy having between 15 and 30 different assets is optimal to diversify away unsystematic risk.
+Most experts believe a portfolio diversification strategy having between 15 and 30 different assets is optimal to diversify away from the unsystematic risk.

 Proper diversification would require these assets to be spread among several different sectors and industries.